RhizoNymph/DwarfInTheFlask/README.md

 To restart your ColBERT index completely, remove the .byaldi folder and the state.json file.

+Currently I don't know if it's possible to update a document in an index without redoing the whole thing, so when you're indexing notes try to only do ones that are finished or already have most of the information you want to actually search/chat with already.

 Roadmap:
 - Cloud/local options for everything
 - Better Whisper